AgonConsole8/agon-docs/docs/vdp/VDU-Commands.md

 | 2 | Make the cursor steady §§§§ |
 | 3 | Make the cursor flash §§§§ |

-Please note that in VDU 5 mode the cursor will not be visible, and the cursor control commands will have no effect.
+Please note that when the active cursor is the [graphics cursor](#vdu-5), the cursor will not be visible, and the cursor control commands will have no effect.

 Previous versions of this documentation indicated that values 2 and 3 were supported as of Console8 VDP version 2.7.0.
 Unfortunately this was incorrect as a bug prevented these values from working correctly.
 (This functionality could however be used via `VDU 23, 0, &0A` on that version of the VDP.)
 As of Console8 VDP 2.8.0 these values are now supported.

 ### `VDU 23, 6, n1, n2, n3, n4, n5, n6, n7, n8`: Set dotted line pattern §§§

-This command sets the dotted line pattern for the various dotted line (`VDU 25`) PLOT commands.
+This command sets the dotted line pattern for the various dotted line ([`VDU 25`](#vdu-25)) [PLOT commands](./PLOT-Commands.md).
 The pattern is defined by 8 bytes, where each bit in each byte defines a pixel in the pattern.
 Bits are used from the pattern most significant bit first, from bytes `n1`-`n8`, so the top-most bits (most significant bits) of the first byte (`n1`) define the start of the pattern.

 The repeat length of the pattern is set using `VDU 23, 0, 242, n`, where `n` is the number of pixels to repeat the pattern for.
 The default repeat length is 8, meaning that only the `n1` byte will be used for the pattern.
 Setting the repeat length to zero will reset to the default pattern, with the default repeat length.